-- From 1950 to early 1970s, Gold Exports represented around 30-35% of Total Exports. - By the time the Gold price peaked in 1981, Total Exports had increased more than 7 times and Gold Exports by more than 11 times, making up 45% of Total Exports! - Since the mid-1980s, Total Exports have steadily increased in Dollar terms. - Over this period, however, Gold Exports have steadily decreased to just 6% of Total Exports in 2008 - and this, despite the Gold price (in Dollars) having more than trebled in the last 6 years!
+- > From 1950 to early 1970s, Gold Exports represented around 30-35% of Total Exports. - By the time the Gold price peaked in 1981, Total Exports had increased more than 7 times and Gold Exports by more than 11 times, making up 45% of Total Exports! - Since the mid-1980s, Total Exports have steadily increased in Dollar terms. - Over this period, however, Gold Exports have steadily decreased to just 6-8% of Total Exports the past 6 years and this, despite the Gold price (in Dollars) having more than trebled over this period of time!